-5.14.4 Single Phase Load Output Connection - 1150ADF Only
+5.14.4 Single Phase Load Output Connection

 Connection of a single phase load can be accomplished by using the single phase shorting connector .
 (Part number 160086) provided in the 1150ADF ship kit.
 This requires shorting of the three phase outputs.
+This adaptor is also available for 3150ADF units configured with the Single phase mode option (-M).

-Figure 5-12: 1150 ADF Single Phase Shorting Adaptor assembly
+Figure 5-12: 1150ADF or 3150ADF-M Single Phase Shorting Adaptor assembly